 Donators to the Humble Bundle receive a group of games selected by the Humble Bundle team.
 Developers will also commonly offer their games as candidates.
 It is not unusual for some games to appear in multiple bundles.
-Titles featured in the bundles are often independent releases.
-These games range from those already critically and financially successful, to more obscure or recent games.
-Despite the prominent focus on indie, more recent bundles have included titles from larger studios and publishers, the largest so far being THQ.
+Games featured in bundles can range from those already critically and financially successful, to more obscure or recent games.

-Starting with Humble Indie Bundle #3, bonuses can be unlocked by beating the average purchase price of all previous supporters; this is known as "Beat the Average."
+Starting with Humble Indie Bundle #3, bonuses can be unlocked by beating the average purchase price of all previous supporters.
 This has been used to give purchasers a chance to get previous bundles, additional games, soundtracks, and other content.
-After a short period, additional games are added to the bundle, though these also require beating the aforementioned average.
+Some bundles will receive additional games after their initial sales launch, although these typically require beating the aforementioned average.
+As well, during Humble Indie Bundle 4, abuse of the pay-what-you-want model in attempts to gain an upper hand in Steam's 2011 Winter Sale led Humble Bundle to implement a permanent $1 minimum donation price.

-Each bundle defaults to splitting the payment evenly among the developers as well as two chief charities, currently The Electronic Frontier Foundation (EFF) and Child's Play, and an option to tip the Humble Bundle itself.
-If desired, the purchaser can adjust sliders to give more or less of the payment to each specific game or charity.
-Sometimes special charities are added based on the theme of the bundle.
+Each bundle defaults to splitting the payment evenly among Humble Bundle, the developers, and partnered charities (often The Electronic Frontier Foundation (EFF) and Child's Play.)
+With standard bundles, the purchaser can typically also adjust sliders to give more or less of the payment to any party among the three groups.
+Some themed bundles will specifically partner with charities relevant to the bundle's core concept.

-Developers have used the Humble Bundle for special events.
-Mojang has twice hosted their annual "Mojam" through the bundle, allowing donators to receive prototypes for new games, and view the development process on a livestream over a three day period.
-Double Fine Productions similarly used the premise for its 2012 Amnesia Fortnight and urged Humble Bundle donators to vote for which pitched games would go on to become prototypes for new games, unlocking said prototypes and assets for donating.
+Developers have also used Humble Bundle for special events.
+Mojang has hosted several "Mojam" game jams through the bundle, allowing donators to receive prototypes for new games, and view the development process on a live-stream over a three day period.
+Double Fine Productions also regularly hosts the Amnesia Fortnight game jam through the service, asking Humble Bundle donators to vote for which pitched games would go on to become prototypes for new games, unlocking said prototypes and assets for donating.

-In 2013 the Humble Bundle began offering the Humble Weekly Sale.
-These week-long deals offer smaller bundles or individual game.
-They also offer soundtracks, additional games, and other merchandise to those who beat the average or pay above a specific amount.
-The name-your-price model remains and donators are still allowed to divide their payment between the developers, charities, and Humble Bundle.
+In 2013, Humble Bundle began offering the Humble Weekly Sale, week-long deals offering smaller bundles or individual games.
+These bundles also offered soundtracks, additional games, and other merchandise to those who beat the average or paid above a specific amount.
+The name-your-price model remained and donators were still allowed to divide their payment between the developers, charities, and Humble Bundle.
+However, Weekly Sales were ended in March 2016.

 - The Electronic Frontier Foundation (EFF) [Current]